-Mauritius is home to some of the world’s most unique natural wonders—from untouched beaches to scenic craters and crystal clear blue waters, the tiny island is full of rare beauty that is truly worth exploring.
+Mauritius is home to some of the world’s most incredible natural wonders.
+From untouched beaches and pristine national parks to scenic craters and crystal-clear blue waters, the tiny island is full of rare beauty that is truly worth exploring.
 These are some of Mauritius’ natural wonders you shouldn’t miss.

 Seven Coloured Earths